 CRITERIA AND PROCEDURES FOR FINANCIAL AID.
 In order to treat all students equitably, standardized budgets are established and are applied to all applicants.
-Typical expenses for an academic year for a California resident living with parents to attend YCCD are: State-mandated Enrollment Fee, \$20 per unit; Parking Fee, \$100; Student Services Fee, \$10 per semester/\$6 for Summer session; Room/Board, \$3,240; Books/Supplies, \$1,260; Personal expenses, \$2,214; Transportation expenses, \$864.
+Typical expenses for an academic year for a California resident living with parents to attend Woodland Community College are: State-mandated Enrollment Fee, \$20 per unit; Parking Fee, \$100; Student Services Fee, \$12 per semester; Room/Board, \$4,338; Books/Supplies, \$1,638; Personal expenses, \$3,096; Transportation expenses, \$1,040.

 The application form to be used for most financial aid programs is the Free Application for Federal Student Aid Program (FAFSA).
 In order to determine "need" for financial aid funds, taxable and nontaxable income information is necessary.
 Award funds are made based on this need.
 Income, assets, debts, size of family, and number of family members in college are important factors considered in the calculation.
 This information is reported on the application form and forwarded to the central processor for further processing.
-Supporting documentation is required by the Financial Aid Office.
+Supporting documentation may be required by the Financial Aid Office.

-DEADLINE FOR FILING FINANCIAL AID APPLICA- TIONS.
+DEADLINE FOR FILING FINANCIAL AID APPLICATIONS.
 March 2nd is the deadline for students who want consideration for Cal Grants and Federal work-study.
 Students are encouraged to complete the FAFSA even if they have missed the March 2nd deadline.
 Students who complete the FAFSA after the March 2nd deadline may qualify for a Pell Grant or loan.

 SATISFACTORY ACADEMIC PROGRESS.
-Students awarded financial aid funds are required, by Federal law and Yuba Community College District policy, to make satisfactory progress towards their educational goal.
-The specific requirements are outlined in the Financial Aid Handbook which is available at the Financial Aid Office.
+Students awarded financial aid funds are required, by Federal law and Woodland Community College policy, to make satisfactory progress towards their educational goal.
+The specific requirements are available at the Financial Aid Office.
 Academic Progress is necessary in order to continue receiving funds.